Source code for mcp_server_webcrawl.utils.tools

 "items": {"type": "integer"},

-"description": ("Optional list of project ID to filter search results to a specific site.
-In 95% "
+"description": ("List of crawl site IDs to filter search results to a specific site.
+In most "

-"of scenarios, you'd filter to only one site, but multiple site filtering is offered for "
+"scenarios, you should filter to only one site, but multiple site filtering is offered for "

 f"advanced search scenarios.
 Available sites include {sites_display}.")